Felt-tip marker mode

 04

-Add a dark staple slot near the front and two tiny feet under the base.
+Add one short dark staple slot near the left front of the upper base, then add two tiny feet underneath.
+Keep the slot in place for every remaining step.

 -